Professor of Biology

 Truth 3: Make your lab another classroom (enhancing the Scholar half of the model)

 My experience has taught me that the extraordinary happens through the process of teaching students the art of doing ecological research.
 In the beginning, I found it hard to recruit students early enough to invest in the long-term nature of research.
 I also found that snails are not necessarily as sexy to students as something medically-related like cancer.
 It takes my enthusiasm for the crazy critters or the word from one of the already ecologically-converted to convince some students otherwise.
 Students make up my lab community and I consider them real contributors to the research.
 The practice of guiding students through the complete scientific process (i.e. where outcome results in some type of publication) serves as the best evidence of my teaching effectiveness.
 I look for every opportunity to combine teaching and research.
 I do not consider them separate or opposing pursuits.
 I teach research methods and I research teaching methods.

 PSY33111 Introduction to Animal Behavior

-In addition to lab alumni and current students, collaborators on apple snail research include Mariana Meerhoff (email) and colleagues in Uruguay, Mark Kramer (email) at Armand Bayou Nature Center and Ken Hayes (email) and colleagues in Hawaii (for molecular IDs).
+In addition to lab alumni and current students, collaborators on apple snail research include Mariana Meerhoff (email) and colleagues in Uruguay, Mark Kramer (email) at Armand Bayou Nature Center and Dr. Kenneth Hayes (email) and colleagues.